 Now I'm geeking out large about the Sephora Collection Sephora + Pantone Universe Correct + Conceal Palette ($61 at sephora.ca).
 The fold-out guide is uh-mazing, with clear instructions on which colour to use for which skintone and what area.
 If you've got a kid who has makeup-artist aspirations, this palette (it comes in two colourways) is grand.
 Look:

 Now here's one of the reasons (aside from the free shipping once you hit $50 on your sephora.ca order) that I'm such a Sephora fan: they've got some great how-to videos that feature models appropriate to the colour corrector they're demonstrating.
-These are my favourites:
+Watch them as soon as you can; at some point they'll be replaced by new trend videos.

-I hope this has helped to demystify this new colour-correcting craze.
-Does everyone need to get on board?
+Does everyone need to get on board with colour correcting?
 If your complexion looks great with a touch of concealer and some tinted moisturizer, not you.
 But if, no matter what you try, people keep asking whether you're tired because your circles are showing, or you just can't achieve a radiant complexion no matter what foundation you try, then yes, you want to spend some time in colour-correction class.

 Are you new to colour correction in makeup?
 Will you explore it a bit?
 Are you intrigued by the single shades, or are you a palette type?